|Change in Velocity divided by Duration (Change in Time)|

 I will give you the answer for free. :-)

 The answer to this physics problem lies in Special Relativity.
 I am not going to bore you or downplay Einstein with a real explanation of that landmark theory.
 The link is to the "for dummies" page on it, but it, like most of those books and posts, is certainly NOT for dummies.
 A dummy wouldn't care to educate themselves.

 Cutting to the chase, Special Relativity sets the speed of light as the universal speed limit.
-Whether this is true or not, or applies to other universes or dimensions is another matter.
-Our observations have proven it to be workable here at this time... and looking back the 13+ billion years we can see into the past with our space telescopes.
+Whether this is true or not, or applies to other universes or dimensions is a matter of some debate.
+Our observations, though, have proven it to be workable here, at this time... and looking back the 13+ billion years we can see into the past with our space telescopes.

 What it says in relation to this, the matter at hand, is that as the relevant speeds increase toward the speed of light, acceleration no longer follows classical equations.
 As speeds approach that of light, the acceleration produced by a given force decreases, becoming infinitesimally small as light speed is approached; an object with mass can approach this speed asymptotically, but never reach it.

 In English... this is saying that forces of acceleration (and jerk) are decreased in exponential proportion to how close to 671 million miles per hour you are going.
 In more direct vernacular, the faster you go the less the forces affect you.

 This is impractical on its surface, as physically, as we don't have easy access to that kind of speed.
 But keep 2 things in mind.